vu-geoplaza/kerkenkaart-backend/README.md

 # Kerkenkaart viewer

-Backend scripts for use with the vu-geoplaza mapviewer
+OpenLayers based Custom map viewer with some added search capabilities for the Kerken database of Herman Wesselink.